fabricasapiens/Wi3/readme.md

 Wi3 is a modern and flexible HTML5 CMS that focuses on a great experience for end-users, designers and developeres alike.

+More specifically, these are the intended use-cases

+- **End-users** have an extremely visual and simple experience while editing their site.
+They can browse around the site as usual and can click on any editable part to alter existing contents or to add new.
+- **Designers** have the freedom to simply use HTML templates and any CSS or Javascript to style their pages.
+Beautiful templates are planned to be sold in an in-cms template-store.
+- **Developers** can easily write 'components' like a webshop, gallery or maybe fancy 3D rotating page title that can easily be dropped onto a page.
+Well-working components are planned to be sold in an in-cms component-store.

 ### License ###
 The Wi3 CMS is free and open source, and is meant to be like that for all future.